by Maria Popova

 follow the course it shows.”

-“The people of the United States spend exactly as much money on booze alone as on the space program,” Isaac Asimov quipped in a witty and wise 1969 response
+“The people of the United States spend exactly as much money on booze alone as on the space program,” Isaac Asimov quipped in a witty and wise 1969 responsewe commonly call conscience, always points with one end towards right

 to a reader who had berated him on the expense of space exploration.
 At